Josh-XT/AGiXT/README.md

 ## Usage

-Run Agent-LLM using Docker Compose (recommended) or by running the `main.py` script.
+Run Agent-LLM using Docker (recommended) or by running the `app.py` script.
 The application will load the initial task and objective from the configuration file and begin task execution.
 As tasks are completed, Agent-LLM will generate new tasks, prioritize them, and continue working through the task list.